MTG/arab-andalusian-music/README.md

 3. annotation_csvs: contains all csv annotations and the scripts used to generate them.
 - layer_annotations
     - textgrid2csv.praat: praat script used to generate csv documents from layers of the annotated textgrid textgrid.
 To generate the csvs from a textgrid, modify the textgrid2csv.praat contents to use the number of the layer which you are interested in generating a csv for.
 This script must be run from within praat.
-    - <mbid>/: folder corresponding to each mbid
+    - &lt;mbid&gt;/: folder corresponding to each mbid
-        - <mbid>-vocIns.csv: csv of the Vocal/Instrumental annotations layer
+        - &lt;mbid&gt;-vocIns.csv: csv of the Vocal/Instrumental annotations layer
-        - <mbid>-sections.csv: csv of the sections annotation layer
+        - &lt;mbid&gt;-sections.csv: csv of the sections annotation layer
 - score_annotations: csv corresponding to the annotated scores. annotations referenced by mbid.

 3. Textgrid: Folder with all Textgrid files to-date, each named with the Music Brainz ID (mbid) of the recording it belongs to.
 Every Textgrid should contain 9 tiers, one provided by Amin Chachoo, and the rest annotated by the MTG.
 They are: